 The Judaic Studies for both young men and women consists of:

-4 years of Hebrew language
+4 years of Hebrew Language

-4 years of Chumash (Bible)
+at least 2 years of Chumash (Bible)

 4 years of Jewish Thought and Law

 up to 4 Elective courses